Dog Bites Liability - Rainwater, Holt & Sexton

 Proof that the dog was dangerous (and that the owner knew or should have known about it) includes the following potential facts:

-- The owner warned others about the dog B either verbally of with a “Beware of Dog” sign,
+• The owner warned others about the dog either verbally or with a “Beware of Dog” sign,

 Proving one or more of the foregoing factors does not guarantee victory, for a court will look at the totality of the circumstances to determine whether or not a dog had dangerous propensities that the owner should have known about.